ds4an/CoDas4CG/README.md

 /CodeOfApproaches Implementation of evaluated approaches.

-#  /sql Database contains the whole dataset (Python only).
+#  /sql: This folder is composed of a databasethat contains the whole dataset (Python only).

-API for compute and sql:
+### How to use the database:

 sql			functions: